khalidl/travelogue/README.md

 Great, you have all the files in place to be uploaded to your server.
 If you're on a Mac, make sure Finder is set to show invisible files.
 You might miss the **.htaccess** file if you don't.
-All there is to do is upload the following files to your server:
+All there's left to do is upload the following files to your server:
 - `/-`
 - `/content`
 -  `/kirby`